codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

-Install the Codefresh Runner on your Kubernetes cluster to run pipelines and access secure internal services without compromising on premise security requirements.
+Install the Codefresh Runner on your Kubernetes cluster to run pipelines and access secure internal services without compromising on-premises security requirements.
 These pipelines run on your infrastructure, even behind the firewall, and keep code on your Kubernetes cluster.

 [Skip to quick installation &#8594;](#installation-with-the-quick-start-wizard)

->Notice that a runner installation is needed for each cluster that will _run_ Codefresh pipelines.
-A runner is **not** needed in clusters that are used for _deployment_.
-It is possible to deploy applications on different clusters other than the ones the runner is running on.
+>***Note:** a runner installation is needed for each cluster _running_ Codefresh pipelines.
+A runner is **not** needed in clusters used for _deployment_.
+It is possible to deploy applications on clusters other than the ones the runner is deployed on.*

-The installation process takes care of all the components of the runner as well as the other resources (config-maps, secrets, volumes) needed by them.
+The installation process takes care of all runner components and other required resources (config-maps, secrets, volumes).

 ## Prerequisites

-In order to use the Codefresh runner you need the following:
+To use the Codefresh runner the following is required:

-1. A Kubernetes cluster with outgoing Internet access (with version later than 1.10).
+1. A Kubernetes cluster with outgoing internet access (for version later than 1.10).
 Each node should have 50GB disk size.
-1. A container runtime such as [docker](https://kubernetes.io/blog/2020/12/02/dockershim-faq/), [containerd](https://containerd.io/) or [cri-o](https://cri-o.io/).
-Note that the runner is **NOT** dependent on any special dockershim features, so any compliant container runtime will work.
+2. A container runtime, such as [docker](https://kubernetes.io/blog/2020/12/02/dockershim-faq/), [containerd](https://containerd.io/) or [cri-o](https://cri-o.io/).
+Note that the runner is **not** dependent on any special dockershim features, so any compliant container runtime is acceptable.
-1. A [Codefresh account]({{site.baseurl}}/docs/getting-started/create-a-codefresh-account/) with the Hybrid feature enabled.
+3. A [Codefresh account]({{site.baseurl}}/docs/getting-started/create-a-codefresh-account/) with the Hybrid feature enabled.
-1. A [Codefresh CLI token]({{site.baseurl}}/docs/integrations/codefresh-api/#authentication-instructions) that will be used to authenticate your Codefresh account.
+4. A [Codefresh CLI token]({{site.baseurl}}/docs/integrations/codefresh-api/#authentication-instructions) that will be used to authenticate your Codefresh account.

-Installation can happen from any workstation or laptop that has access (i.e. via `kubectl`) to the Kubernetes cluster that will run Codefresh builds.
+The runner can be installed from any workstation or laptop with access (i.e. via `kubectl`) to the Kubernetes cluster running Codefresh builds.
 The Codefresh runner will authenticate to your Codefresh account by using the Codefresh CLI token.

 ## Installation with the quick-start wizard